Safe-DS/API-Editor/api-editor/manual.md

 A new default value for the parameter should be added. e.g, The function ``f(x=1)`` would be converted to ``f(x)``.

 * ### Pure
+This annotation applies to functions that have no side effects and whose return value is the same if the parameters passed in the calls are the same.
+An invocation of such a function can be deleted if the return value isn't assigned.
+The second attribute allows the function to be cached.

 * ### Remove
 A class or a function that is marked with this annotation should be removed.